trychlos/pwix-notes/README.md

 `Notes` provides following items:

-### `Notes.envSettings`

-A ReactiveVar which is set at startup with the settings for this environment.
-It contains following keys:

-- `env`: the name of the running environment from `APP_ENV` environment variable
-- `settings`: the relevant settings read from the APP/private/config/server JSON configuration.

-### Methods
+### Functions

-#### `Notes.i18n.namespace()`
+- `Notes.i18n.namespace()`

     Returns the i18n namespace used by the package.
 Used to add translations at runtime.

+    Available both on the client and the server.

+- `Notes.schema( [field] )`

+    Returns a SimpleSchema instance which describe the schema to be added to the collection.

+    Can provide a `field` name, which defaults to the corresponding configured value.

+    Available both on the client and the server.

+### Methods

 ### Blaze components